LaunchCodeEducation/intro-to-programming-csharp/src/chapters/classes/encapsulation.rst

 .. admonition:: Note

-   You will find starter code for this ``Student`` example in the excersies.
+   You will find starter code for this ``Student`` example in the exercises.
    Read through this and use it as a reference for the exercises.